How a Skyocean Trade Works

 1. A detailed, tamper-resistant record of the trade, stored in a shared decentralized knowledge graph.
 Customs, inspectors, freight forwarders, and banks each contribute signed evidence as the shipment progresses.

-The verification layer and the financing layer are linked by a single transaction identifier issued by Skyocean’s backend.
-Every document, every payment, every signature refers back to the same ID, so anyone with the appropriate permissions can see the full story of any trade from start to finish.
+The two layers are joined by a single trade identifier.
+Every document, every payment, every signature refers back to the same identifier, so anyone with the appropriate permissions can see the full story of any trade from start to finish.

 The actors

 • Merchant / buyer.
 Places the order.
 Pays Skyocean through their usual banking rail — mobile money, domestic wire, SWIFT, a letter of credit, or on-chain stablecoin.
-The buyer does not need to understand blockchain.
+The buyer does not need to understand blockchain to transact.

 • Seller / exporter.
-Ships the goods and provides the standard export documentation.
+Normally Syocean itself, Ships the goods and provides the standard export documentation.

 • Institutional financier.
-A trade finance partner (bank, fund, or Skyocean’s own treasury) that pre-commits capital under a signed trade finance agreement at a fixed rate of return.
+A trade finance partner (bank, fund, or Skyocean’s own treasury) that pre-commits capital under a signed Trade Finance Agreement (TFA) at a contractual rate of return.

 • Retail financier.
-An individual who chooses to fund a portion of a specific trade through Skyocean’s investor portal, in exchange for a stated reward when the trade closes successfully.
+An individual who chooses to participate in a specific, disclosed trade through Skyocean’s investor portal, in exchange for a stated reward when the trade closes successfully.

 • Verifying institutions.
 Customs authorities, quality inspectors, freight forwarders, banks — each one independently posts evidence about the shipment.